tailscale-dev/docker-guide-code-examples/07-ts-actual-server/README.md

 This has been tested on Synology DSM 7.2.2 and running Synology Container Manager.

+Before getting started:

+1. Follow the Synology guide to enable remote access to your Synology NAS via Tailscale.
+Guide [here](https://tailscale.com/kb/1131/synology).
+2. Enable HTTPS Certificates in the `DNS` tab in your Tailscale Admin Console.
+Guide [here](https://tailscale.com/kb/1153/enabling-https).
+3. Create a Tailscale AuthKey for use in the container.
+Guide [here](https://tailscale.com/kb/1085/auth-keys).

 Steps to get this working:

 1. Create a new `Project` in Container Manager.
 Name it `actual-server` or something identifiable.
 2. Under the `Yaml Configurations` tab, paste this `compose.yaml` file as is.
 3. Modify the yaml and insert your own Tailscale AuthKey.
+Use the key generated in Step 3 of the `Before getting started` section.
 4. Using the Synology File Station (or similar) make sure to create the correct folders so that the Docker files can save their data in the mounted volumes.
 5. Copy up the `serve-config.json` into the `/config` folder volume mount as well.
 6. If you haven't done so already, save and build the project.
 After a few minutes it should build and start the Actual Server container.